kontent-ai/delivery-sdk-net/docs/caching-guide.md

 Dynamic item/list queries (`GetItem()` and `GetItems()` without a generic model type) are intentionally non-cacheable because their final item types are resolved at runtime.
 These queries always execute against the API and return `IsCacheHit == false`.

+When `WaitForLoadingNewContent(true)` is enabled for a query, the SDK bypasses local caching for that request path (no cache lookup and no cache store).

 ### Cache Keys

 Cache keys are automatically generated from query parameters using a deterministic, human-readable format.